cristibaluta/sdk.ralcr/UI/readme.md

 ## Overview

 A collection of crossplatform user interface elements.
-There's a basic convention of the arguments list, almost all are taking as first arguments the position on screen x and y, then the second 2 are the width and height of the component.
+The constructor for most of this components have the first 4 arguments the same:

+	(x:Float, y:Float, ?width:Float, ?height:Float, ...)

+This info is stored in the component like this:

+	public var x :Float;
+	public var y :Float;
+	public var size :RCSize; // width and height

+The base class is RCDisplayObject.
+The superclass is RCView.
+All other components extends the RCView.